rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

               [100, 101, 102, 103, 104]])
    </pre>

-The first "column" are the values 1, 10, and 100 from the three lines (rows).
+Each vertical "column" is like a variable.
+The first one has values 1, 10, and 100 from the three lines (rows), which are akin to a set of observations for a particular point in time.

 The "shape" of the above is (3,5) for 3 vectors each containing 5 values.